marmari9/sparta-docker-deployment/README.md

 ---

-## 8. Removing a Running Docker Container
+# Task 3: Removing a Running Docker Container

 ### 1. Check If Nginx Is Running
 Run: